Dave864/Hex_Summons/README.md

 - The world will be comprised of landmarks that represent a town or dungeon area that will be loaded when the world avatar makes contact with it.
 - The landmarks will be scattered across a traversible landmass where the user will randomly enter combat encounters.

+### Towns

+Throughout the world the player will find towns that serve as rest stop and save haven from the combat encounters.
+Towns are often the starting point of a new narrative beat, making them useful visual shorthand for where the player should go when exploring the overworld.
+Towns will often have shops where the player can buy new gear or special items that affect consumables.
+Towns also serve as a gathering point for NPCs that can provide useful hints for out of the way landmarks or strategies for fighting upcoming bosses.

+### Dungeons

+Dungeons are dangerous areas that contain random encounters and puzzles that the player must overcome to progress to the next narrative beat.
+Dungeons could be part of the critical path or optional.
+All dungeons will have a central theme that they are designed around.
+For some, it is the focus on a new enviromental mechanic.
+For others, it is a visual motif.
+Dungeons could be ancient ruins, sprawling forests, or even hideaways.

 ### Biomes and Random Encounters

 - The landmass will be separated into distinct "biomes", each having their own distinct set of creatures to draw from for the purposes of determining random encounters.